pretzelhammer/rust-blog/posts/chat-server.md

 PeacefulGibbon: howdy
 ```

 Excellent.

+> [!NOTE]
-Also, I switched from using `just telnet` to `just chat` because I got tired of using telnet and wanted to build my own TUI chat client that's easier to use and looks nicer, which is what `just chat` runs.
+> I switched from using `just telnet` to `just chat` because I got tired of using telnet and built a TUI chat client that's easier to use and looks nicer, which is what `just chat` runs.

 ## 10\) Letting users edit their names with `/name`